lucasvtiradentes/page-actions-attacher/README.md

 This project will

 - atach a floating button with custom options to the specified website;
-- it will get the package content from [jsdelivr](https://cdn.jsdelivr.net/npm/page_actions_attacher) and save it to storage so you dont have to fetch it all the time;
+- it will get the package content from [jsdelivr](https://cdn.jsdelivr.net/npm/webpage-customizernd save it to storage so you dont have to fetch it all the time;

 ### Available methods